Leigh Verrill-Rhys: Author | Novelist Home | Hafan Fiction | Ffuglen

 Since Wait a Lonely Lifetime's publication by Avalon Books in April 2012, Avalon Books was bought by Amazon Publishing.
 Ebook and paperback editions were published in October 2012 by Amazon's Montlake imprint.

-Or buy a signed hardbound copied here:
+Or purchase a signed hardbound copied here:

 A snapshot of Wait a Lonely Lifetime : Eric Wasserman has left the Army after 4 years of service.
 His best buddy and the man who saved his life tells him that the olive-eyed girl Eric has been working up the courage to speak to will soon be Mrs Steven Langdon.
 Sylviana Innocenti has just met the man she knows she will love all the rest of her life.
 By the time she gets close enough and thinks he might condescend to talk to her – if she could only be quiet for a little while – he's gone.